rednafi/rednafi.com/content/python/typing_override.md

 `property` decorator, and it'll still work.
 I personally prefer keeping it as the outermost decorator.

-While I usually favor composition over inheritance, sometimes inheritance is unavoidable in Python.
-Recently, I've been gradually adding the `@override` decorator to my code, as it not only prevents typos but also alerts me if an upstream method name changes.
+I've been gradually adding the `@override` decorator to my code, as it not only prevents typos but also alerts me if an upstream method name changes.

 [^1]: [PEP 698 – Override decorator for static typing](https://peps.python.org/pep-0698/)